francescadal/express-generator-routes/README.md

       });
 ```

-Usually, though, we want modular 'mini-routers', which can then be re-integrated back into Express.
+Usually, though, we want modular 'mini-routers', which can then be re-integrated back into express.
 This is a common approach when you have lots of routes, and in fact is also the approach being followed in the example above - each file inside the `routes` directory holds a single mini-router, set up as follows.

 ```javascript
 var express = require('express');